License GuideSOC 17-2051

 Read more

-Practicing chemical engineering without an active license violates state law across the country.
+Practicing as a chemical engineer without an active license violates state law across the country.
 Violators face civil fines and must forfeit any income earned while unlicensed.
-Repeat offenses can result in criminal penalties in certain states.
-The specific consequences vary by jurisdiction, so the applicable fines and potential jail time depend on where the violation occurs and the offender's history.
+States may impose criminal penalties for repeat offenses, though these vary by jurisdiction.
+The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook